penny's latkes (potato pancakes)

 -

-2Mince the onion.
-Put it into a fine sieve and using the back of a spoon or rubber spatula, press out as much onion juice as possible.
+Step 2Mince the onion.
+Put it into a fine sieve and press out as much moisture as possible using the back of a spoon or rubber spatula.

 -

-3Grate the potatoes (I use a box grater) and return them to the ice water.
-Stir them up let sit 5 minutes.
-Pour off into a colander, let drain, and then place onto white towels.
+Step 3Grate the potatoes (I use a box grater) and return them to the ice water.
+Stir and let sit 5 minutes.
+Pour the potatoes off into a colander, let drain, and then transfer them onto towels or cheesecloth.
 Roll up tightly and twist the towels to extract as much water as possible.

 -

-4Beat the eggs well.
-Stir together the matzo meal or flour, salt and pepper in a large bowl.
+Step 4In a small bowl, beat the eggs well.
+In a large bowl, stir together the matzo meal or flour, salt, and pepper.
 Add the grated potatoes and onion; mix well.
 Add the eggs and mix until all the potatoes are covered with egg.

 -

-5Heat a large heavy skillet on medium heat for about 3 minutes, add about a quarter-inch of canola oil and continue heating until the oil is about 375 degrees.
-You can tell when the oil is hot enough by dropping a piece of potato into it.
+Step 5Heat a large heavy skillet over medium heat for about 3 minutes.
+Add about a quarter-inch of canola oil and continue heating until the oil is about 375 degrees F. You can tell when the oil is hot enough by dropping a piece of potato into it.
 If it sizzles vigorously, it's ready.

 -

-6Using a 2 tablespoon measure, drop a mound of potatoes into the hot oil and use the back of the measure to flatten to an even thickness.
+Step 6Using a 2 tablespoon measure, drop a mound of potatoes into the hot oil and use the back of the measure to flatten it to an even thickness.
 Fry until golden and the side up has lost its shiny, wet look.
-Turn and finish frying until done.
+Turn over and finish frying until done.

 -

-7Remove from pan and drain on paper towel for a minute - serve as soon as possible.
+Step 7Remove from the pan and let drain on a paper towel for a minute, then serve as soon as possible.

 -